Combining Unsupervised Learning and Statistical Inference For Multimodal N-of-1 Trials: Discussion

-In summary, our approach serves as a first valuable step towards incorporating unsupervised models on multimodal outcome data in N-of-1 trials.
-It is a contribution towards more accessible and comprehensive personalized interventions that may serve a broader population in the future.
+In summary, we believe that our proposed approach can serve as a strong baseline and provide a valuable step towards incorporating unsupervised models on multimodal outcome data in N-of-1 trials.
+This will be crucial to enable the integration of multimedia data into N-of-1 trials towards more accessible and comprehensive personalized interventions that may serve a broader population in the future.